Software-Improvement-Group/sigridci/docs/workflows/agile-development-process.md

 ### Using Sigrid during code review

+Agile teams rely on [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) to facilitate their process.
+Every change is reviewed, and once this [code review](https://en.wikipedia.org/wiki/Code_review) has approved the change is is merged into the main/master branch.
+This makes the code review the process' main *agile quality gate*.

+During code reviews, the definition-of-done for software quality is often quite subjective and vague.
+Using [Sigrid's objectives](../capabilities/objectives.md) helps to agree on a shared goal within the team, and then relate code review feedback towards that goal.

-Sigrid CI allows you to use [feedback from Sigrid as part of your code review](../sigridci-integration/development-workflows.md).
-As shown in the picture with feedback loops, the pipeline is where you go from individual responsibility to shared responsibility, making it the logical place for both the code review and for Sigrid.
-Sigrid CI compares the new/code against your goal.
-This means the feedback is focused at making your code *good enough* (where "good enough" is defined by your shared goal), rather than trying to make your code perfect with zero findings.
-This also means you don't have to fix every single finding, which tends to be more motivating and pragmatic for the person receiving this feedback.
+Sigrid also [integrates with your continuous integration pipeline](../sigridci-integration/development-workflows.md).
+Sigrid compares the new/code against your goal, meaning this feedback focuses on making your code *good enough* in regards to your team objectives.
+This avoids extensive discussions about minor issues.
+This in turn also means you don't have to fix *every* trivial finding, which tends to be more motivating and pragmatic for the person receiving this feedback.

 ### Using Sigrid during the sprint retrospective